alcesleo/OptimizeSiteExercise/README.md

 Filesize really doesn't affect the speed on this blazing network, but I'm still satisfied.

+## More optimizations...

+- Working on another functionality I changed the `onclick` attributes to pure JS in commit `73f4264`.

 ## Security #1: Logout

 ### Security hole